How you import from and export to Switzerland.

 The UK has signed a trade agreement with Switzerland, which is in effect.

 This guidance provides information on aspects of trade covered by the UK-Switzerland agreement.
 It is for UK businesses trading with Switzerland.

-- trade in goods – including provisions on rules of origin, preferential tariffs and quotas, and non-tariff measures
+- trade in goods – including provisions on preferential tariffs, tariff rate quotas, non-tariff measures including sanitary and phytosanitary measures

 - government procurement

 Tariff rates for bilateral trade in goods between the UK and Switzerland continue to apply as set out in the agreement.
 However, in some cases, the non-preferential applied rates may in fact be lower because of changes in the UK’s Most Favoured Nation tariff schedule.

 You can use online tools trade with the UK and check how to export goods to check product-specific and country-specific information on tariffs and regulations that currently apply to UK trade in goods.
 These tools are regularly updated to reflect any changes.

 Tariff rate quotas in the agreement have been tailored specifically to the UK.

 To find out the tariff rate quotas, see tables 5 and 6 of the parliamentary report.